-Signed confession of murder notwithstanding, Sallah’s knowledge of Middle Eastern politics and power plays will make him a desirable tool to bolster US intelligence forces.
-Consequently, Sallah will move into a dark, shadowy life as a Government operative – a task he’ll thrive at.
+Signed confession of murder notwithstanding, Salah’s knowledge of Middle Eastern politics and power plays will make him a desirable tool to bolster US intelligence forces.
+Consequently, Salah will move into a dark, shadowy life as a Government operative – a task he’ll thrive at.
 And being a gentleman at heart, he won’t even think about committing revenge against one Lieutenant Columbo.
 Or will he…?

 Abigail Mitchell, Try & Catch Me